haydencrain/pictochat/README.md

 # Pictochat

-This repository contains the Project for Assessment 3 of 31242 Advanced Internet
+This repository contains the Project for Assessment 3 of 31242 Advanced Internet Programming

 ## Links